ska-sa/udpreplay/README.md

 higher rate than the packets can be loaded.
 Typically, the NIC or the kernel limits the maximum rate.

+Instead of providing a pcap file, one can provide a number, which is used as a packet size (specifically, the UDP payload size), and generates an infinite stream of packets (or a finite stream if `--repeat` is used).

 ## udpcount

 An extra tool is included, called `udpcount`.
 It listens for UDP packets on a